HuyaneMatsu/Koishi/README.md

 To get started with Koishi, use the `/help` command, which lists all the available global commands.

+<h1></h1>

 <h3 align="center">
-    What she does?
+    Highlights
 </h3>

 Koishi excels in a variety of areas, just to mention a few highlighted features:

 - Games with multiplayer support and progression saving!
-Examples:
-  - from simple games like XoX and Minesweeper (both supporting multiplayer) to advanced games like `ds` which is
-  - a fully featured clone of Dungeon Sweeper but with Touhou theme (includes progression saving) and many more!
+  - from simple games like XoX and Minesweeper (both supporting multiplayer) to advanced games like `ds` which is a fully featured clone of Dungeon Sweeper but with Touhou theme (includes progression saving) and many more!

 - Economy system
   - get your daily coins with daily command or voting for the bot.